smaht-dac/smaht-portal/docs/source/getting_started.rst

 To be more specific about the the validation checks, they include the following:

 #.
 Ensures the basic integrity of the format of the metadata submission file.
 #.
-Validates that objects defined within the metadata submission file conform to the corresponding Portal schemas for these objects.
+Validates that objects defined within the metadata submission file conform to the corresponding SMaHT data portal schemas for these objects.
 #.
-Confirms that any objects referenced within the submission file can be resolved; i.e. either they already exist within the Portal, or are defined within the metadata submission file itself.
+Confirms that any objects referenced within the submission file can be resolved, i.e. either they already exist within SMaHT data portal or are defined within the metadata submission file itself.
 #.
 Verifies that referenced files (to be subsequently uploaded) actually exist on the file system.

 |

-**Note**: If you get validation errors, and then you fix them, and then you try again, it is `possible` that you will get new, additional errors.
-I.e. it is not necessarily the case that `all` validation errors will be comprehensively reported all at once.
-This is because there are two kinds (or phases) of validation: local `client-side` and remote `server-side`.
-You can learn more about the details of ths validation process in the `Advanced Usage <https://submitr.readthedocs.io/en/draft/advanced_usage.html#more-on-validation>`_ section.
+**Note**: If you try to resubmit your metadata sheet after fixing your validation errors, it is possible that you will get new, additional errors.
+Not all validation errors will be comprehensively reported at once.
+This is because there are two kinds (or phases) of validation: local client-side and remote server-side.
+You can learn more about the details of the validation process in the `Advanced Usage <https://submitr.readthedocs.io/en/draft/advanced_usage.html#more-on-validation>`_ section.

 **Example Screenshots**

 The output of a successful ``submit-metadata-bundle --submit`` will look something like this:

+|

 .. image:: /static/img/docs/submit_output.png
     :target: /static/img/docs/submit_output.png
     :alt: Submission Output Screenshot

-Notice the **Submission tracking ID** value in section as well as **Upload File ID** values; these may be used in a subsequent ``resume-uploads`` invocation; see the Uploading Files  section for more on this.
+Notice the **Submission tracking ID** value as well as the **Upload File ID** values.
+These may be used in a subsequent ``resume-uploads`` invocation (see the Uploading Files section for more on this).

-When instead specifying the ``--validate`` option the output will look something like this:
+When instead specifying the ``--validate`` option, the output will look something like this:

+|

 .. image:: /static/img/docs/validate_output.png
     :target: /static/img/docs/validate_output.png
     :alt: Validation Output Screenshot

-And if you additionally specify the ``--verbose`` option the output will look something like this:
+If you additionally specify the ``--verbose`` option, the output will look something like this:

+|

 .. image:: /static/img/docs/validate_verbose_output.png
     :target: /static/img/docs/validate_verbose_output.png